kellycode/keyboard-kit/README.md

 When Show Line Names" is actived, it simply identifies the staff line names.

 By the time I made this I already knew what it taught so never used actually used it but have ideas to make it useful.

+The gulpfile is used to minify and obfuscate to a deploy version, otherwise it's all just Angular, Vanilla JS and CSS

 An AngularJS(1) App